The Conway-Sloane calculus for 2-adic lattices: Abstract

 \section{Abstract}

-We develop the notational system developed by Conway and Sloane for working with quadratic forms over the $2$-adic integers, and prove its validity.
-Their system is far better for actual calculations than earlier methods, and has been used for many years, but it seems that no proof has been published before now.
+We motivate and explain the system introduced by Conway and Sloane for working with quadratic forms over the $2$-adic integers, and prove its validity.
+Their system is far better for actual calculations than earlier methods, and has been used for many years, but no proof has been published before now.